What are the dates of the Fellowship?

 Applicants rank up to three departments on the initial application in order of preference.
 After reading through the applications, resumes, letters of recommendation and conducting interviews, the program coordinators match accepted applicants with placement based on stated preferences, personal background, work experience, skill set, fit, and the needs of city departments.
 Accepted applicants will be briefed on the placement site and summer projects before needing to accept a spot in the Fellowship.

 What happens if I don’t receive a placement site I wanted?

 To the extent possible, every effort will be made to match accepted applicants with departments that match their preferences, background, and skills.
-If an accepted applicant feels that the placement or project does not match their interests, they should notify the Fellowship coordinator prior to accepting placement.
+If an accepted applicant feels that the placement or project does not match their interests, they should notify the Fellowship Coordinator prior to accepting a placement.

 What does a typical week look like for the Fellows?